husniddin96/todoapp/README.md

 ### Following requests are implemented in this project

-!NOTE: Data exchange format is JSON.
-Here are sample requests:
+!NOTE: Data exchange format is JSON

 'login' request: